runlevel5/barebone-kubernetes-on-alpine-the-hard-way/docs/03-provision-vm.md

 In this section a dedicated network will be setup to host the Kubernetes cluster.

-Create the custom virtual network with 10.240.0.0/24 network range.
+Create the custom virtual network with 172.42.42.0/24 network range.

 The document will not cover how to do so for a VM.
 Please seek documentation of the solution you choose, like VirtualBox or QEMU/KVM.

-> The `10.240.0.0/24` IP address range can host up to 254 compute instances.

 ## Virtual Machine

-The virtual machines in this lab will be provisioned using [Alpine (virt variant)](https://alpinelinux.org/downloads/) 3.12, which has good support for the [containerd container runtime](https://github.com/containerd/containerd).
-Each compute instance will be provisioned with a fixed private IP address to simplify the Kubernetes bootstrapping process.
+Each VM will be provisioned with a fixed private IP address to simplify the Kubernetes bootstrapping process.

 ### Kubernetes Controllers